Hashtags. Hashtags. Hashtags.

 How do hashtags dramatically help grow your engagement?

 Still a little hesitant?
 Let me put it this way: posting hashtags on your Instagram posts is not going to hurt your brand or blog.
 It's only going to help you.
-It takes less than a minute (or less than 5 seconds with my time-saving tip you get with my hashtag database!) and could save you hours, days, even months of searching for clients, customers, and blog readers in the long-term!
+It takes less than a minute and could save you hours, days, even months of searching for clients, customers, and blog readers in the long-term!

 A couple of stats for ya: